-A message from Wayne Cheeseman, Chief Financial Officer
+A message from Barbara MacKenzie, Interim Chief Financial Officer

-Assets in the defined contribution (DC) component of the Plan grew from $46.4 million to $71 million, with $8.9 million of this growth coming from investment returns.
+Assets in the defined contribution (DC) component grew from $71 million in 2019 to $100.2 million as at December 31, 2020.
+Canada Post contributed $15.5 million and members contributed $9.2 million to the DC component in 2020.
 Refer to your personalized DC statement to learn about your personal rate of return.

 Final year-end results for the Plan will be filed with the Office of the Superintendent of Financial Institutions (OSFI) and the Canada Revenue Agency (CRA), our pension regulators, by the end of June.